HyperGAN/HyperGAN/README.md

 Naming a configuration during training required.

-During beta, the best source of configuration documentation is the source code.
-When in doubt, use a configuration in the <a href='#notable-configurations'>notable configurations</a> section.

 ## Architecture

 A hypergan configuration contains multiple encoders, multiple discriminators, multiple loss functions, and a single generator.